- Download our Moving to Spain Guide (PDF)

 There are also regional train services in certain parts of Spain, such as the Ferrocarrils Generalitat de Catalunya (FGC), which operates in northeastern Spain.

 Several cities have light-rail or subway systems, while the metro system in Madrid is said to be one of the best in the world.

 Tram networks also operate in several Spanish cities, including Barcelona, Zaragoza and Seville.

 There are extensive public bus networks in Spain’s larger urban areas, as well as a variety of options for inter-city travel.

 Expats can buy bus tickets online from Movelia.
 The site allows users to buy tickets from more than 20 transport companies that operate on countless routes in the country.

 Taxis in Spain are widely available, especially in the cities.
-While they are generally reasonably priced and drivers deliver a good level of service, non-Spanish speakers might be mistaken for tourists and overcharged.
-It is always a good idea for expats to have an idea of where they are going, ensure that their driver has switched on the meter, or agree on a price upfront.
+While they are generally reasonably priced and drivers deliver good service, non-Spanish speakers might be mistaken for tourists and overcharged.
+It is always a good idea for expats to know roughly how much their fare will come to beforehand and ensure that their driver has switched on the meter or agree on a price upfront.

 Driving in Spain

 Expats may take a while to get accustomed to local driving behaviour in Spain.
-There are also several laws that may be different from what expats might be used to.
+There are also several laws that may differ from what expats might be used to.
 Cars in Spain drive on the right-hand side of the road.
 Expat drivers should also note that people are required to flash their vehicle’s lights before overtaking the car in front of them.